Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/3D/3D symbols/README.md

 - Sphere
 - Tetrahedron

 It then creates a `AGSGraphic` for each of these symbols and adds that graphic to the graphics overlay.
+The graphics are placed absolutely i.e. at the height above sea level.